 Alison hails from the Peach State (aka the Goober State) and joined Ole Miss Outdoors as a graduate assistant in May 2016.
 She received her undergraduate degree in Criminal Justice from Valdosta State University in 2016.
 Alison is currently pursuing a Masters in Parks and Recreation Administration.
 Her love for the outdoors has led her to be involved in everything from teaching environmental education to leading adventure trips to facilitating challenge course experiences.
 Alison plans on finding ways to allow everyone to enjoy being outside, especially at the South Campus Rail Trail and the Rebel Challenge Course.
 One of her favorite quotes is “living la vida local” and you are most likely to spot Alison flat water kayaking or playing with her Australian Shepherd, Kyzer.

 Student Trip Leaders, Rebel Challenge Course Facilitators, & Office Staff

 Our student leaders gain valuable experience leading adventure trips, facilitating sessions at the Rebel Challenge Course, and assisting outdoor enthusiasts in the gear rental office.
 For more information about becoming a member of our team, please click here or visit the Ole Miss Outdoors office in Turner Center 110.
-Also, check out this short promo video about our staff, produced by one of our trip leaders, Hill Martin:
+Also, check out this short promo video about our staff, produced by one of our former trip leaders, Hill Martin: